Arijit Singh: Vocals and musical style

 Singh has said that he would most like to explore the classical music style.
 He has also said that he loves singing folk music and likes all genres except for heavy metal music—since it is too loud for him.
 Singh is most commonly known for his romantic songs and was associated with the tag "romantic singer".
 Regarding that, Singh said the tag of romantic singer is unintentional, as he has not planned his career.
 He is happy with the songs that come his way and tries to do his best.
 Singh does not believe that doing just one type of song is "hampering" his growth.
 However, through his career, he has explored different musical styles, including; a club party song "Raat Bhar", an electronic "Blame The Night", a Punjabi Folk "Samjhawan", a Sufi or Qawwali song "Mast Magan" and a ghazal titled "Gulon Mein Rang Bhare".
 Regarding the variety, Hindustan Times stated; "he can sing nice fun songs as well".
 According to Krsna "A vocalist needs to have all genres of music at his fingertips and Arijit has that."
 While reviewing the soundtrack of Main Tera Hero, Bollywood Hungama felt he "shines" in the form, which is a "totally different setup" from what he has done before.

-Reviewing the song "Uska Hi Banana", Komoi described Singh's voice as "marvelous" and Glamsham wrote he sang it intensely, emotionally and passionately.
-Reviewing the emotional song "Chunar" dedicated to a mother from the movie Any Body Can Dance 2 Komoi wrote Singh's voice "truly converse the pain and the Indian musical arrangements work their magic along with the emotionally rich lyrics.
-The song finds an instant connect with the listener."